-Your child may not share directly with you what they are feeling.
+Child may not share directly with parents what they are feeling.
 This might be because they have difficulty putting their thoughts and emotions into words.
 We encourage you to help your child vocalize and express thoughts through art, writing, conversations, and movement or dance activities.
 Help them find outlets that give them an unfiltered platform to convey their thoughts and feelings.

-Your child may be embarrassed, frustrated, or ashamed.
+Children with CHD may be embarrassed, frustrated, or ashamed.
 Help create a safe space by having conversations with your child about their CHD.
 This lets them know they can talk (or share their artwork, dance routine, or writing) with you, a sibling, relatives, a friend, or someone they trust.
-You may want to share difficulties from your childhood.
+It may be beneficial for parents to share difficulties from their childhood as a way to relate.
 This helps your child feel supported, valued, and not alone.

 Additionally, there is a list of children’s books on the Resource Page.
 Reading these types of books and the Children’s Book Discussion Questions may help facilitate conversations about their experience.

 If you have concerns, please talk with your Pediatric Hand Team, they are here to support you.

 Social and Emotional Anticipatory Guidance for Parents of Children with a CHD

 Bradbury, E. (2007).
 The psychological and social impact of disfigurement to the hand in children and adolescents.
 Developmental Neurorehabilitation, 10(2), 143-148. doi:10.1080/17518420701281122